kostya-zero/Ventura/Docs/00 - Getting Started.md

 - Ventura haven't a compiler, it require runtime on computer.
 - At this moment, you can use Ventura only on systems with installed Windows OS.

-If in the past you work with Python or Pascal you will adaptive faster.
+If in the past you work with Python or Pascal you adaptive faster.
-In the begining, we need to install an interpreter of Ventura.
+In the beginning, we need to install an interpreter of Ventura.
 In this tutorial we use installer.

 ## Installing Ventura

 You can install Ventura on your computer in two ways:
 - **Portable** - Portable version of Ventura.
-Suitable if you don't want to install it or you need it for a while.
+Suitable if you don't want to install it, or you need it for a while.
 - **Installer** - Standard installation using the Ventura installer.
 The installer installs the file extension interpreter and adds the path to Ventura to the Path.

 Go to releases and choose version of Ventura.